How to Convert BMO Bank Statements to Excel or CSV

 • The original document layout, which shows how BMO presented the statement

 Those missing elements matter when you need to tie the closing balance to your ledger, support month-end review, or preserve the bank-issued record for audit and client work.
-A transaction export can be perfectly fine for analysis, but it is not a substitute for the monthly statement.
-If you need a spreadsheet built from the statement itself, including balances, statement period, and document context, you need to work from the BMO PDF statement rather than relying only on online activity data.
+If you need a spreadsheet built from the statement itself, including balances, statement period, and document context, work from the BMO PDF statement rather than relying only on online activity data.

 Why Credit Card and Archived BMO Statements Usually Need PDF Extraction